wp-plugins/cyclone-slider-2/README.txt

 == Description ==

-Cyclone Slider 2 follows the keep it simple mantra.
+Cyclone Slider 2 is an easy to use slider plugin for WordPress.
 It leverages WordPress' built-in features.
 It uses custom post for the slideshow, custom fields to store settings, and media uploader for the images.
 It also uses a template system that allows developers to easily customize the slideshow to their needs.
 Its simple yet flexible.

 = Features: =
 * Very easy to use interface!
 Blends seamlessly with your WordPress workflow.
 * Supports image, video, and custom HTML slides.
 * Powered by [Cycle 2](http://jquery.malsup.com/cycle2/), the most flexible jQuery slideshow plugin.
-* A template system that allows developers to easily customize the slideshows.
+* A template system that allow developers to easily customize the slideshow appearance and behavior.
 * Customizable tile transition effects.
 * Ability to add per-slide transition effects.
 * Unlimited slideshows.